fubin1999/glytrait/README.md

 ### Sialic-acid-linkage traits

-Sialic acids can have different linkages for N-glycans (e.g. α2,3 and α2,6).
+Sialic acids can have different linkages for N-glycans (e.g., α2,3 and α2,6).
 Different sialic acid linkage has different biological functions.
 GlyTrait supports calculating derived traits regarding these linkages.
 To use this feature, you need to have siaic acid linkage information.